koksyn/koksyn.github.io/_posts/2022-3-5-the-reasons-behind-starting-this-blog.md

 I have been looking for so long, which I also wish for you ;)

 That's all for now.
 Expect new content in the future.

-___

-*P.S.
-I am not a hero in English language, if you see any linguistic (or even technical :)) errors here, feel free to contact me (all needed communication channels you will find at the bottom of the page).*